approov/quickstart-elixir-phoenix-guardian-token-check/README.md

 ## Approov Integration Examples

-The code examples for the Approov quickstarts are extracted from this simple [Approov integration examples](/src/approov-protected-server), that you can run from your computer to play around with the Approov integration and gain a better understanding of how simple and easy it is to integrate Approov in a Ruby API server.
+The code examples for the Approov quickstarts are extracted from this simple [Approov integration examples](/src/approov-protected-server), that you can run from your computer to play around with the Approov integration and gain a better understanding of how simple and easy it is to integrate Approov in a Elixir Phoenix API server.

 ### Testing with Postman